How to Write an SEO Optimised Blog Post

 The post title is the first thing that people will see about your blog.
 Therefore, you need to work on writing an effective and impactful blog post title that incorporates your focus keyword and is catchy enough to capture the readers’ interest.

-A good blog post title must incorporate numbers.
+A good blog post title might incorporate numbers.
 For example, The Top 5 Coffee Shops in New York as Recommended by a New Yorker.

 Another element of a good post title is to include a teaser.
 For example, We Tried the New Lipstick from [Brand]: Here’s Our Honest Review.